vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 A client application should first configure the IDP and get the following parameters:

-- client_id: ID of the confidential client (application) registered in IDP.
+- ***client_id***: ID of the confidential client (application) registered in IDP.
 This is used by server to call introspection API to retrieve user grants; and used by client to retrieve tokens.

-- client_secret: The secret of the confidential client (application) registered in IDP.
+- ***client_secret***: The secret of the confidential client (application) registered in IDP.
 This is used by server to call introspection API to retrieve user grants; and used by client to retrieve tokens.

-- introspect_url: API used by server to introspect access token.
+- ***introspect_url***: API used by server to introspect access token.
 This URL is exposed by IDP and must be accessible from server.

-- token_url: API used by client to refresh the token.
+- ***token_url***: API used by client to refresh the token.
 This URL is exposed by IDP and must be accessible from client.

 ![Example message flow of OAuth authentication](/images/data-protocols-formats/frontent-backend/OAuth_Msg_flow.png)